sandb0/lebook/docs/backend/services/user-access-manager/README.md

 ## Register a new User

-> Register a new User with Email and Password like identification data.
+> The feature register a new User with Email and Password like identification data.

 > `POST /v1/users`